xlfrench/freelancer-theme/README.md

 **What was updated**
 - Gem Files
+    - Updated Gem files to newest versions.
 - Form Submission
+    - Updated the Form submition to use Netlify's form collector.

-See the theme used in [this tutorial](https://github.com/kocheck/talks/tree/master/2019.Web.Porfolio.Setup) I wrotes
+See the theme used in [this tutorial](https://github.com/kocheck/talks/tree/master/2019.Web.Porfolio.Setup) I wrote.